alena-zayts/LLMs_for_integers_addition/README.md

 #### Model size

-larger models might perform better on data whose distribution is outside its training data distribution

-Although larger models perform better than smaller ones, we show that not even 3B-parameter models can learn simple arithmetic rules.
+Experiments show that larger models might perform better on data whose distribution is outside its training data distribution.
+Although larger models perform better than smaller ones, authors show that not even 3B-parameter models can learn simple arithmetic rules for infinitely large numbers.
 Extrapolation is hardly achieved when trained on fewer than 50 digits, regardless of the model size

-TODO my
+Due to the limitation of model size in the task and my limited computing resources, **I use [t5-base model](https://huggingface.co/t5-base) with 220 million parameters as a base model** with the expectation that with an increase in the number of parameters in the base model (i.e. using [t5-large](https://huggingface.co/t5-large) model with 770 million parameters) the performance will increase.

 #### Data size
-Beyond a critical amount, increasing the training data does not improve extrapolation accuracy.
-F
+Authors show that beyond a critical amount, increasing the training data does not improve extrapolation accuracy.

-TODO my
+That's why I use a **training dataset with 100000 examples** as recommended by the authors

 #### Training steps amount
 As
 training progresses, interpolation accuracy always reaches 100%, but extrapolation accuracy starts to decrease after some number of training steps.
 The number of training steps after which this drop occurs varies dramatically between runs that differ only in the seed used to generate the training data.

-Thats why TODO my epochs
-так что надо находить наилучший результат из промежуточных
+That's why checkpoints with the best performance are saved after each epoch end.

+№№ here
 #### Interesting observation
 Contrary to the hypothesis of Newman et al. (2020), we find that the end-of-sequence token does not seem to be the cause of extrapolation failures.
 For example, when a T5-770M model trained on